 - Are you committed to an ethos that promotes the progress and well-being of each pupil.

 If you can respond with “Yes” to the above questions, we want to hear from you!

-Interested?
-Click here for an application form and click on job description to access details about this role, or contact Avni Thakrar, HR Administrator for more information, firstname.lastname@example.org .
-For an informal chat, please call Julia Brown, Director of Operations on 07860964444.
+Click here for an application form and click on Job Description to access details about this role, or contact Donna Deena Jacobs, HR Administrator for more information, firstname.lastname@example.org or contact the school directly at email@example.com or on 020 8455 7483.